How To Keep Your Playstation Network Account 100% Secured

 That's all for right now, and all I could think of for your security.
 I didn't want to go into another lesson by adding irrelevant information to another topic.
-Hopefully you end up changing most of your stuff right now, and being smart about your security.
-Never doubt yourself about your information, because once your on the internet.
+Hopefully, you end up changing most of your stuff right now and being smart about your security.
+Never doubt yourself about your information, because once you're on the internet.
 You're going to always be on the internet.

 Passion has also made another tutorial at the Learning Center for you all a while back on "How not to get hacked".
 You can go check that out as well for more information here: How not to get hacked